francistate/francistate/README.md

 ## 🚀 About Me

-I'm a Data Scientist and AI Engineer with a passion for leveraging AI/ML/DL and complementary technologies to solve real-world challenges in transformative fields like education, healthcare, and finance.
+I'm a Data Scientist and AI Engineer with a passion for leveraging AI/ML/DL and complementary technologies to solve real-world challenges in transformative fields like education, healthcare, and finance. i am also interested in Cloud and Quantitative Analysis and Research.

 - 🔭 Currently working on AI-driven mental health applications, exploring predictive modeling and AI conversational therapy
 - 🎓 Recently completed MSc in Electrical & Computer Engineering (AI/ML, Software Eng) at Carnegie Mellon University Africa